Eduardo Jesus

-Eduardo Pinto de Jesus (born 17 March 2002), known as Eduardo or Eduardo Jesus, is a Brazilian professional footballer who plays for Botafogo B in the Campeonato Carioca.
+Eduardo Pinto de Jesus (born 17 March 2002), known as Eduardo or Eduardo Jesus, is a Brazilian professional footballer who plays for Brasil de Pelotas.

 Early life

 Jesus developed at Vitória.
 In June 2019, he joined Palmeiras on loan.
 In February 2020, he went on loan to Fluminense.
 While with Fluminense's U20 side, he also played for their B team.

 In April 2021, he signed with Bahia on a permanent contract, joining the U20 team.

 Club career

 In January 2022, Jesus signed a two-year contract with an option for a further year with Canadian Premier League side York United.
 On 7 April 2022, he made his professional debut for York, in a 1–0 loss to HFX Wanderers.
 In December 2022, Jesus' contract was terminated by mutual consent.

-In January 2023, he returned to Brazil joining Botafogo B.
+In January 2023, he returned to Brazil joining Botafogo B. In June 2023, he was loaned to Rio Branco AC until 4 September 2023 to play with the club in the Copa ES.

 International career

 In 2017, he played with the Brazil U15 at the 2017 South American U-15 Championship.

 Jesus earned a cap with Brazil at the U-16 level, coming on at the end of an 8-1 friendly match victory against Cameroon.
 In 2018, he was called up by the Brazil U17 to participate in friendly matches in England, making five appearances.